1:1 Mentorship + Placement Support

 High

-• Core patterns + timed practice (so you don’t freeze in rounds)
+• Core patterns + timed practice to avoid freezing in rounds

 System design relevance